-- C. Some school-sponsored activities will require a field trip permission form or other permission in order for the student to participate.
-Sponsors will notify students when these forms are required. - Leaving Early -- this applies to students leaving before the end of the school day and not returning to campus until the following day - Students needing to leave school early must have parental permission regardless of the A. reason for the early dismissal or the student's age.
-Students desiring to leave early must bring a note from home and receive permission from the office on the morning of the early dismissal.
+• Leaving Early -- this applies to students leaving before the end of the school day and not returning to campus until the following day

+A. Students needing to leave school early must have parental permission regardless of the reason for the early dismissal or the student's age.
+To leave early, students must bring a note from home and receive permission from the office on the morning of the early dismissal.
 It is the student's responsibility to see office personnel prior to leaving.
 Students should also see their classroom teachers to get any work that they will miss due to leaving early.
 Absences due to leaving early will be marked as either excused or unexcused per policy.
 If the student has an approved note from the front office, they may leave the classroom at the appropriate time after showing the classroom teacher the approved note.
 If a student does not have an approved note, teachers will not release students unless they are called for by the front office.
 Documentation will be maintained at the front desk to verify permission when a student leaves early.
 When a student leaves campus before the end of the school day, they must sign out in the front office.
 The permission note is to remain in the office when the student leaves campus.
 A contact number should be provided in the note so that school personnel can verify permission to leave if needed.
+A note or email to a member of the Front Office staff must be provided for early dismissal.
+Phone calls for dismissal will only be accepted in emergency situations.

-A note is the preferred method of providing permission. - B. Absences due to arriving late to school or leaving early will count towards a student's attendance record and will be coded as excused and unexcused per policy.
-A student must be present in class for 60 minutes in order to be counted present. - C. GCHS has a board-approved closed campus for lunch.
-Leaving campus early for the sole purpose of eating lunch is not permissible and will be handled according to the discipline policy. - Tardies - A. Students will be considered tardy if they are not in their classroom when the tardy bell rings.
-Individual classroom teachers are required to record and track tardies.
-Students who arrive to class more than 10 minutes after the tardy bell without permission from school personnel should be referred to the office for skipping. - B. Consequences for tardies will be handled as follows:
+- B. Absences due to arriving late to school or leaving early will count towards a student's attendance record and will be coded as excused or unexcused per policy.
+A student must be present in class for 60 minutes, or for 70% of the period, in order to be counted present. - C. GCHS has a board-approved closed campus for lunch.
+Leaving campus early for the sole purpose of eating lunch is not permissible and will be handled according to the discipline policy.
+We ask that parents assist with the enforcement of this policy by not sending notes allowing students to leave for the purpose of getting food. - D. Students who leave campus during the day will not be allowed to return to campus without a note documenting a medical appointment or court documentation.
+Without a note from the medical office or a court official students will not be admitted back onto campus.